 A number of crucial actions were consulted, agreed upon and accomplished in coordination between NFP, Programme Operators and the FMO in order to address issues at programme and/or horizontal level as well as identified risks that would alterably ensuring achievement of results.
 Highest priority in the period was attached the full utilisation of the opportunity provided by the donors for requesting exceptional extension of projects.
 The mobilisation of all stakeholders allowed to complete the process in full compliance with the conditions set by the donors and extension was requested for a total of 199 projects contracted by 15 September 2015.

-Finalised were all calls for proposals, except for a small grant scheme under programme BG 04 Energy Efficiency and Renewable Energy that is at final stage of evaluation.
-Assessed and contracted were all outstanding pre-defined projects, implementation of projects contracted earlier continued at full rate providing visible results.
 Under all programmes the PO could assess the realised savings as a result of calls for proposals or within individual projects (after public procurement procedures) and reallocations of funds were undertaken in view of greater effectiveness of the programmes.

 The challenges that all stakeholders have to address in the forthcoming period are related to: securing adequate administrative capacity in view of the potential overload (due to simultaneous start of a high number of projects) and/or institutional restructuring; strengthened monitoring at national and programme level, especially rigid monitoring of the public procurement process; timely and of good quality reporting; timely verification of expenditures; fostering bilateral cooperation initiatives.